igniting/generic-stack/README.md

 * stacktest.c: Checks all the methods defined using a stack of integers and a stack of doubles.

 * Makefile: `make` compiles everything.
 Other options: `make run` and `make compile`.

+## Merits and Demerits

+Merits:
+  * A stack for any data type can be created by just passing the size of the data type as a parameter.
+  * All the functions are generic.
+They can work with any data type.

+Demerits:
+  * There is no type checking.
+There is no way to check if the element given to push is of same type as of stack.
+However this can not be avoided without losing genericity.

+## Reasons for using this approach
+This approach is inspired from stack based memory allocation used in almost all processors.
+This approach at one side is as low-level as it can get (using bytes) and on another side is generic enough to work for any data type.

+## References
+* Introduction to Algorithms, Cormen
+* The C Programming Language, Kernighan and Ritchie
+* Stack Based Memory Allocation